Explore with HDOSE

 ) hook (workDirectory / "results.omr", frequency = 100)

 origin describes the genome of the optimisation.
-To compute the distance, each part of the genome are normalised.
+To compute the distance, each part of the genome is normalised.
 To give more weight to a given part of the genome in the distance computation, use the `weight` keyword.